JunaidQadirB/InkExport/README.md

 - Create your icon in `Inkscape`
 - Resize it to be large
-- Set sensible ID to the object or group from the `Object Properties` dialog
+- Set a sensible ID to the object or group from the `Object Properties` dialog
 - Save the file as svg
 - Open Terminal
 - Enter `inkexport -f your.svg#myIcon`
+- Generated files are displayed in your default file browser

 License
 ---